witnet/web3-jsonrpc-gateway/README.md

 Required environment variables:

 - `PROVIDER_URL`: actual URL of the Web3 JSON-RPC provider.
 Can also be passed from command-line as a first parameter.
 - `GRAPHQL_URL`: the GraphQL endpoint serving EVM's data.
-Can also be passed from command-line as a second paramter.
+Can also be passed from command-line as a second parameter.
 - `PORT`: listening port for the server.
 Can also be passed from command-line as a third parameter.
 - `SEED_PHRASE`: seed phrase to be used with either `Infura` or `Ethers.js` providers.